ggazetta/SCC5830_Project/README.md

 #### Gabriel Gazetta de Araujo.  nº USP 10877911

 ### Abstract:
-This final project aims to remove sinusoidal patterns from images.
-To do so, it is necessary to convert these images to the frequency domain through Fourier Transform in order to visualize and cancel out these high-frequency regions with specific filters.
+Images with patterned noises can be difficult to process or even to visualize.
+These patterns are high-frequency noises that scatter throughout the images.
+With that said, this final project aims to remove sinusoidal patterns from a set of images.
+In order to remove those patterns, it is necessary to convert the images to the frequency domain through Fourier Transform in order to visualize and cancel out those high-frequency regions with specific filters that cover the specific high-frequency areas in the image, resulting in an image with no pattern and little to no blur.

 #### Application:
 Image Restoration - Pattern and noise removal